Talkashi1111/mini_shell/README.md

 ---

-Thank you for using **MyProgram**!
-If you have any questions or issues, please open an issue in the repository.
+Thank you for looking through our ***Minishell***!
+If you have any questions or issues, or ideas to improve it, don't hesitate to contact me ( or Aiko).